onlyone-odoo/helpdesk_sale_link/README.txt

 |badge1| |badge2| |badge3|

-This module extends the functionality of Odoo Enterprise Helpdesk and Sales modules to support linking helpdesk tickets with sale orders, allowing users to navigate between related records using smart buttons.
+This module extends the functionality of Odoo Enterprise Helpdesk and Sales modules to allow linking helpdesk tickets with sale orders through Many2many fields displayed in their respective forms.

 **Table of contents**